As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Glass stoppers are a popular wine closure choice when looking for a pop of personality and individualization to go with a bottle of wine.
 The stopper itself is generally cone-shaped with silicone or rubber bands to keep an airtight seal.

 Unique adornments sit atop the cone, from suns to animals, depending on the individual’s interests.
-These are a great gift idea, for any wine lovers in your life!
+These are a great gift ideas, for any wine lovers in your life!

 If you’re not going to finish an open bottle of Prosecco in one sitting, be sure to reseal it with an airtight stopper and refrigerate.
 This will protect the integrity of the wine itself as well as the bubbles.
 If the seal wasn’t great and the wine isn’t quite up to par the next morning, mimosas may be in order!